 The best way to trade spinning top candlesticks in my opinion is, as I said above, to trade them when they form in levels of significance.

-The spinning top candlestick can be applied to Forex trading strategies like:
+The spinning top candlestick can be applied to Forex trading strategies such as these:

 - trendline trading strategy